Nature & Human Values (NHV)

 Keep notes (print or electronic) on what you find.
 Start with the publications you've already run across while picking your topic.

-After you have enough background information, start your research with the Library Catalog (log in to the catalog for more results) to find some good sources or identify databases or articles that are relevant to your topic.
-Don't hesitate to search, search, and search again if your first list of results doesn't turn up what you need (why do you think it's called research??).
+After you have enough background information, start your research with the Library Catalog (log in to the catalog for more efficient searching) to find some good sources or identify databases or articles that are relevant to your topic.
+Don't hesitate to search again and again if your first list of results doesn't turn up what you need (why do you think it's called research??).